-On 27th May, 2014 India was shaken with a sensational rape case where two sisters in the Badaun village of UP, India were allegedly gang raped and subsequently murdered and hanged from a mango tree in the village.
+On 27th May 2014 India was shaken with a sensational rape case where two sisters in the Badaun village of UP, India were allegedly gang-raped and subsequently murdered and hanged from a mango tree in the village.
 It was a horror story coming true for many.
-Indian media and feminist organisations were never late in picking up the story and making it so much viral that all international media projected it as a regular affair in India.
+Indian media and feminist organizations were never late in picking up the Badaun story and making it so much viral that all international media projected it as a regular affair in India.

-Indians were made to believe that UP is the rape capital in India even though in terms of number of reported rapes every year MP had been topping the list for years.
+Indians were made to believe that UP was the rape capital in India, even though in terms of a number of reported rapes every year MP had been topping the list for years.
 But Indian media never bothered to check the Indian rape statistics vis’- a – vis’ the global statistics before shaming India.
-A CBI investigation later found out that there was no rape and the initial (so called) eye witnesses later turned hostile and admitted that they had lied as they wanted to take revenge against the accused.
+A CBI investigation later found that there was no rape in Badaun and the initial (so-called) eyewitnesses later turned hostile and admitted that they had lied as they wanted to take revenge against the accused.

-Even though most of these news items might carry some verbiage like “some people alleged that there is a rape” but there headlines always said “Badaun Rape” in highlight keeping an everlasting impression in the minds of their readers that the gang-rape has happened.
-This had become another reason for some women groups to demand toilets and women rights and safety and there were campaigns designed for the same.
-Hundreds wrote in favour sighting a major safety issue (ignoring the environmental issue) and demanded one crore toilets to be setup only because of there was one alleged rape.
+Even though most of these news items might carry some verbiage like “some people alleged that there is a rape” but their headlines always say “Badaun Rape” in highlight, keeping an everlasting impression in the minds of their readers that the Badaun gang-rape has happened.
+This has become another reason for some women groups to demand toilets and women rights and safety and there were campaigns designed for the same.
+Hundreds wrote in favour of sighting a major safety issue (ignoring the environmental issue) and demanded one crore toilets to be set up only because there was one alleged rape in Badaun.

 Any such report that is available today in international media still holds the elements of doubt in its readers’ mind leaving it open for discussion.
-Many gets shocked when they hear that Badaun case was false and many still think this false news is some kind of spoof by MRAs because Indian media had never highlighted the issue in a big way.
+Many get shocked when they hear that Badaun case was false and many still think this false news of Badaun is some kind of spoof by MRAs because Indian media had never highlighted the issue in a big way.

-Media has done great injustice not only to the boys by this biased reporting but by immediately convicting the two innocent boys, jeopardizing their career, their lives and shaming the entire nation Indian media once again put their own country at risk that the media of no other country will do.
-That is why we see that even in the countries like USA or South Africa the number of rape cases is more and there are many more violent rape or sexual assault cases reported there, those news never make it to the headlines in Indian media.
+Media has done great injustice not only to the Badaun boys by this biased reporting but by immediately convicting the two innocent boys, jeopardizing their career, their lives and shaming the entire nation Indian media once again put their own country at risk that the media of no other country will do.
+That is why we see that even in the countries like the USA or South Africa the number of rape cases is more and there are much more violent rape or sexual assault cases reported there, that news never makes it to the headlines in Indian media.
 Indians never get to know those cases and always their country is one rape capital in the whole world.
-Whereas Indian rape news makes headline in global media and even UN secretary General comments in Indian rapes and asks the government to safeguard its women even on simple report of a case.
+Whereas Indian rape news makes a headline in global media and even the UN Secretary-General comments on Indian rapes and asks the government to safeguard its women even on a simple report of a case.

 As the Rohtak case unfolded the girls’ have changed their version of the story but as more of their earlier crimes of assaulting men in public and extorting money from them came to media now the feminists are alleging that because they are from a lower caste they are being shamed like this.
 The same way it happened in Badaun.
 Anyone who saw any of the discussions that Rohtak sisters were brought in could clearly say that they were lying.

-Haryana govt. and National Commission for Women (NCW) have behaved in most irresponsible manner in handling this situation.
-Immediately after the news broke out Haryana govt. announced bravery award for the sisters and NCW has given them award.
+Haryana Govt. and State Commission for Women (NCW) has behaved in the most irresponsible manner in handling this situation.
+Immediately after the news broke out Haryana Govt. announced bravery award for the sisters and NCW has given them an award.
 NCW which is already a civil court and wanted a power to arrest the accused in any woman related crime has got its power to investigate any crime against women recently.
-The way NCW behaved in this case and the eagerness with which they have CERTIFIED the girls for their so called bravery raises serious questions about them being a court, because no court can ever certify a person as good.
-Even after long trials courts will at most acquit the person saying there is “not an iota of evidence against the accused” (as happened in the gang rape case against Rahul Gandhi) and hence the accused are released.
-However, when in such incidents NCW shows knee jerk reactions, show eagerness to give certificate of bravery to the women that itself disqualifies it of being a court.
+The way NCW behaved in this case and the eagerness with which they have CERTIFIED the girls for their so-called bravery raises serious questions about them being a court because no court can ever certify a person as good.
+Even after long trials courts will at most acquit the person saying there is “not an iota of evidence against the accused” (as happened in the gang-rape case against Rahul Gandhi) and hence the accused are released.
+However, when in such incidents NCW shows knee-jerk reactions, show eagerness to give a certificate of bravery to the women that itself disqualifies it of being a court.
 I wonder how our Supreme Court still silent in this matter and didn’t pull up NCW for their behaviour.
-If NCW needs to remain as a court it needs to be answerable to our apex court else this is only a parallel system of justice that will raise question on Supreme Court itself.
+If NCW needs to remain as a court it needs to be answerable to our apex court else this is only a parallel system of justice that will raise the question on Supreme Court itself.
 It is important that the apex court clarifies this immediately and orders the govt. to cancel the court status for NCW.

 Govt. giving out bravery awards without any investigation or conclusion in the case is also bringing the govt role in question.
-This raises question whether the govt. is showing that it is against men of this country, that even when men are brutally beaten up in public by a woman they will still be held guilty.
-Putting the bravery award on hold is only miniscule of action that shows that women can play with our nation, our legal system, our minds any time and they can hold the entire country on ransom.
-By giving out awards to such criminal women who violate the laws our govt. has only showed that it is open for abuse in the hands of women.
-In this case at least we have some witnesses who could speak up for the boys but what happens when there is no eyewitness?
+This raises the question of whether the govt. is showing that it is against men of this country, that even when men are brutally beaten up in public by a woman they will still be held guilty.
+Putting the bravery award on hold is only minuscule of action that shows that women can play with our nation, our legal system, our minds any time and they can hold the entire country on ransom.
+By giving out awards to such criminal women who violate the laws of our govt. has only shown that it is open for abuse in the hands of women.
+In this case, at least we have some witnesses who could speak up for the boys but what happens when there is no eyewitness?

-When media trial and street trials become order of the day, when people are made to lose confidence in the law and order of the country then anarchy sets in.
+When media trial and street trials become the order of the day when people are made to lose confidence in the law and order of the country then anarchy sets in.
 Hope our Supreme Court understands this very soon, as indirectly this is challenging the existence of our courts and legal system and when that happens the superiority of the judiciary comes in question.
-Unless our Supreme Court takes immediate action against those who take law into their hands they will only lose credibility.
-This also shows that as a nation we have not learnt any lesson from Badaun and we will continue to have such knee jerk reaction and indiscriminate killing of men in future.
+Unless our Supreme Court takes immediate action against those who take the law into their hands they will only lose credibility.
+This also shows that as a nation we have not learned any lesson from Badaun and we will continue to have such knee-jerk reaction and indiscriminate killing of men in future.